Applying for Financial Aid

 3. Contact the Financial Aid Office three (3) to five (5) business days from the date you submit your FAFSA to receive additional required documentation.

-*Important Notice: Starting December 31, 2023, an FSA ID is required for student’s and parent’s with and without social numbers.
+*Important Notice: An FSA ID is required for students and parents with and without social numbers.
 Please make sure to use separate emails/mobile numbers.

 FAFSA Recipients Eligibility Requirements